Physiotherapy: Does the NDIS cover it?

 The NDIS and physiotherapy.

-The NDIS may cover physiotherapy if the need is directly related to a disability, will assist you to meet your goals and covers the reasonable and necessary test (read more about What is reasonable and necessary?).
+The NDIS may cover physiotherapy if the need is directly related to a disability, will help you to meet your goals and meets the reasonable and necessary test (read more about What is reasonable and necessary?).

-Physiotherapy comes under the Improved Daily Living category of the NDIS Capacity Building budget.
+Physiotherapy is funded through the Improved Daily Living category of the NDIS Capacity Building budget, in legacy plans and the new PACE plans.

-This category is designed to provide assessment, training, supports or therapy to assist you in developing skills to increase independence.
-It also covers a wide range of therapies, often provided by allied health services, like physiotherapists.
+This category provides assessment, training, supports or therapy to help you develop skills to increase independence.
+It also covers a wide range of therapies, often provided by allied health services such as physiotherapists.

-While physiotherapists can assist with many things, the services they provide often relate to improving movement and mobility.
-They also teach techniques for improving breathing.
+While physiotherapists can assist with many things, their work often focuses on improving movement and mobility.
+They may also teach techniques for improving breathing.

 When doesn’t the NDIS cover physiotherapy?

-While the use of physiotherapy can be effective as a pain management strategy, it may only be covered by the NDIS if the pain is caused by a disability, not by other conditions.
+While physiotherapy may be effective for pain management, it is only funded if the pain is caused by disability and not another condition.

-Be aware that, depending on the circumstances, the NDIS may not fund physiotherapy required for rehabilitation after surgery.
-This service may be provided through the health system instead.
+Be aware that, depending on the circumstances, the NDIS won’t generally fund physiotherapy required for rehabilitation after surgery.
+This service may be covered through the health system instead.

 Physiotherapy and achieving your goals.